Trump Is Launching A Commission To Investigate Widespread Voter Fraud Even Though There's No Evidence It Exists

 President Trump is expected to sign an executive order on Thursday to investigate alleged voter fraud and suppression in US elections — months after he claimed, with zero evidence, that millions of people voted illegally in the 2016 election.

-Vice President Mike Pence and Kansas Secretary of State Kris Kobach will be named chair and vice-chair of the commission.
+Vice President Mike Pence and Kansas Secretary of State Kris Kobach will be named chair and vice chair of the commission.

 Kobach's press secretary did not respond to an email asking for comment.